jordan-duan/jdprojects/README.md

 - NGrams WordNet Viewer (NGrams/NGordNet)
   Designed and implemented a 2048 game in Java using IntelliJ, StdDraw, Git, and GitHub.

-- C(ATS) Auto-correecting Typing Software
+- C(ATS) Auto-correcting Typing Software

 - Hog